Casa Italia will close out its spring film series with a screening of “Heaven Touches Brooklyn in July” on Friday, June 16.

 Filmed, produced, written and directed by Tony De Nonno and narrated by renowned actors John Turturro and Michael Badalucco, this heartwarming documentary took 18 years to create.

 The film will be screened in English in the ballroom of the Community Center at Casa Italia, 3800 Division St., Stone Park.
 Fra Noi editor Paul Basile will once again serve as your host.

-Doors open at 7 p.m. and screenings begin promptly at 7:30 p.m.
+Doors open at 7 p.m. and the screening begin promptly at 7:30 p.m.
 Complimentary beverages and popcorn are available.
 Admission is free but reservations and free-will donations are encouraged.
-(A minimum donation of $5 is requested for the March 17 screening.)

-This film series is made possible through the cooperation of Dott.
-Alberta Lai, Director of the Instituto Italiano di Cultura in Chicago, and the Ministero Italiano.
+The film series has been made possible through the cooperation of Dott.
+Alberta Lai, Director of the Istituto Italiano di Cultura in Chicago, and the Ministero Italiano.